nomansadiq11/devops-utils/mac/kindcli.md

-# Kind cli is use for local development for the kubernets
+# Kindcli

+This use for locally kubernetes application development or kubernetes cluster management

 ## prerequisite